-4) At the time of the assessment some bins containing recyclable waste were noted in close proximity to the block.
+4) At the time of the assessment some bins containing general & recyclable waste and were noted in close proximity to the block.
 An email has been sent to the housing manager requesting them to remind all tenants to store bins within the dedicated storage areas provided.
 Consideration should be given to creating additional bin storage areas as part of future improvement works.